edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 date: '2019-12-18T00:00:00.000Z'
 ---

 > This blog post was originally a talk I gave at [Angular Lyon meetup](https://www.meetup.com/fr-FR/Angular-Lyon/).
-Be sure to subscribe to this meetup for further cool events.
+Subscribe for further cool events.

 You probably know that Observables are everywhere in Angular, a lot of stuff operates using them.
 In fact **they are used to know when and what to do**.

 Before tackling the management subject let's have a look to the Subscription anatomy.

-A Subscription is created when the `.subscribe()` method is called on an Observable. **It's an object that holds the Observable execution**, it represents the connection between an Observable and an Observer.
+To create a Subscription we need to call the `.subscribe()` method on the Observable. **It's an object that holds the Observable execution**, it represents the connection between an Observable and an Observer.

 ![Subscription schema](./subscription.png)

 By default Observables are lazy (or cold), which means **they don't produce any value before the system subscribes to them**.
-Once the Subscription is made, the Observable start emitting between zero or an infinity of values over time.
+Once the Subscription is made, the Observable emits between zero or an infinity of values over time.

 As we usually do with standard functions like `removeEventListener()` or `clearInterval()` we also need to cleanup the Observable execution to avoid memory leaks.

 ![Demo unsubscribe](./demo.png)

 The Subscription has one important method `.unsubscribe()` that stop the Observable execution and dispose the resource held by the Subscription.
-Note that cancellation is a powerful mechanism that prevent doing useless computations.
+Cancellation is a powerful mechanism that prevent doing useless computations.

 We usually think that memory leaks are hidden, or imperceptible.
 It's completely wrong, it might degrade the user's experience by causing weird behaviors, or crashing the whole application.